Bellilty/Manga-Comic-AI/README.md

-# ComicAI
+# ComicAI - Manga & Comic Generator

-Transform your story ideas into beautiful AI-generated comics with consistent characters, coherent storylines, and professional comic styling.
+Transform your story ideas into beautiful AI-generated comics and mangas with consistent characters, coherent storylines, and professional styling powered by Ideogram and OpenAI.

 ## 🎯 Features

-- **AI Story Generation**: Automatically structure your pitch into a 3-5 page comic script
+- **AI Story Generation**: Automatically structure your pitch into a 2-4 page comic/manga script with detailed panel layouts
-- **Multiple Art Styles**: Choose between Comic, Manga, or Ligne Claire styles
+- **Multiple Art Styles**: Choose between Comic (left-to-right) or Manga (right-to-left) styles
-- **Consistent Characters**: Maintain character consistency across all panels
+- **Consistent Characters**: Maintain character consistency across all pages using Ideogram Character Reference
-- **Panel Assembly**: Automatically compose panels into professional comic pages
+- **Dynamic Panel Layouts**: Each page has unique, creative panel arrangements (not just grids)
+- **Precise Panel Positioning**: AI defines exact position, size, and content for each panel
+- **Visual Continuity**: Previous pages are sent as reference to maintain style consistency
+- **Readable Text**: English dialogue directly generated in speech bubbles
 - **PDF Export**: Download your comics as A4 PDFs
 - **Public Gallery**: Browse all generated comics in the Explore section